sarahjstrong/BATTLEBOUND-ODYSSEY/README.md

 of new lands and peoples.
 But even these wanderers love peace, food, hearth, and home, though home might be a wagon jostling along a dirt road or a raft floating downriver.

-*Half-Orc:** Whether united under the leadership of a mighty warlock or having fought to a standstill after years of conflict, orc and human communities, sometimes form alliances.
+*Half-Orc (full health 60):** Whether united under the leadership of a mighty warlock or having fought to a standstill after years of conflict, orc and human communities, sometimes form alliances.
 When these alliances are sealed by marriages, half-orcs are born.
 Some half-orcs rise to become proud leaders of orc communities.
 Some venture into the world to prove their worth.
 Many of these become adventurers, achieving greatness for their mighty deeds.

-**Human:** In the reckonings of most worlds, humans are the youngest of the common races, late to arrive on the world scene and short-lived in comparison to dwarves, elves, and dragons.
+**Human (full health 45 | stronger abilities):** In the reckonings of most worlds, humans are the youngest of the common races, late to arrive on the world scene and short-lived in comparison to dwarves, elves, and dragons.
 Perhaps it is because of their shorter lives that they strive to achieve as much as they can in the years they are given.
 Or maybe they feel they have something to